Sources of Tax Law

 There are numerous administrative sources of federal tax law.
 Treasury Regulations are the most frequently encountered.

-Treasury Regulations are the Treasury Departments and the IRS’s statements of law.
+Treasury Regulations are the Treasury Department and the IRS’s statements of law.
 These Regulations can either be expressly authorized by Congress or they can result from the Treasury or IRS’s administrative powers.
 Most of these Regulations are found in Title 26 of the Code of Federal Regulations.
+The Regulations are very thorough, often providing very detailed examples.
 These Regulations are binding on the IRS, but not on the courts.
-The Regulations are very thorough, often providing very detailed examples.

 Generally, none of these sources are binding on the courts, but some are binding on the IRS and the courts often hold the IRS to positions taken in these documents.
+The documents that are binding are those that are published in the IRB as noted above.
+Those that are not published in the IRB are generally not binding on the IRS.
 Even if one of these sources is not binding on the courts or the IRS, they may disclose the IRS’s position on particular issues.

 Judicial Sources of Tax Law

 Judicial opinions form a third source of federal tax law.
-All of the federal courts that hear federal tax cases, publish judicial opinions that explain, supplement, and in some cases create new law.
+All of the federal courts that hear federal tax cases, publish judicial opinions that explain, supplement, and in some cases create new laws.

 The courts may decide the law.
 They may also construe the statutes enacted by Congress.
 The courts have developed various rules of statutory construction that are used for this very purpose (here is an example of statutory construction in action).